 At the discretion of the course director, students who perform marginally on the final exam or clinical rotations may also receive a grade of UNSATISFACTORY and be asked to repeat certain portions of the course.

-Although our general policy is to not allow retakes of the final exam solely to improve the grade, it may be allowed at the discretion of the course director in reasonable circumstances, including situations such as illness at the time of the initial exam or disparity in performance between clinical scores and exam grade.
+Although our general policy is to not allow retakes of the final exam solely to improve the grade, it may be allowed at the discretion of the course director in extenuating situations such as illness at the time of the initial exam or other special circumstances.
 Students wishing to explore this option should contact the course director as soon as possible after completion of the course.

 Final Grade - The final course grade is determined by adding up the points earned for each component of the grade using the table below.